ubccr/xdmod/docs/faq.md

 ### Why do I see the error message "Bad Request Your browser sent a request that this server could not understand." in the browser instead of the portal?

 This message is displayed if an HTTPS site is accessed via the HTTP protocol.
-The default example webserver configuration in XDMoD 9.0 and later is to enable HTTPS.
+The template Apache configuration file in Open XDMoD 9.0 and later enables HTTPS.
 HTTPS sites should use the https:// prefix in the web address.

 ### Error "SSLCertificateFile: file '/etc/pki/tls/certs/localhost.crt' does not exist or is empty" when trying to start the webserver